Judge peppers lawyers in prelude to trial of New York's business fraud lawsuit against Trump

 Later, the judge pounded his fist on the top of his bench in disagreement with Kise’s interpretation of one law, opining the intent of that law is, “You cannot make false statements.”

-The hearing served as prelude to a trial that could begin as soon as Oct.
+The hearing ended without any rulings, and arguments will resume Wednesday.
+Regardless, Friday’s court proceedings served as prelude to a trial that could begin as soon as Oct.
 2.

 A lawyer for New York Attorney General Letitia James also tried to persuade Engoron to hand down a summary judgment on the lawsuit’s most significant claim — that Trump committed fraud by inflating property values and exaggerating his net worth by as much as $3.6 billion on annual financial statements used by him and his company to secure financing.